Astilbe chinensis

-Astilbe chinensis, commonly known as false goat's beard, tall false-buck's-beard or Chinese astilbe, is a plant in the saxifrage family, Saxifragaceae.
+Astilbe chinensis, commonly known as false goat's beard, tall false-buck's-beard or Chinese astilbe, is a species of flowering plant in the saxifrage family, Saxifragaceae.
 It is a perennial herb that grows near shaded streams and rivers.
 It is also commonly grown in shade gardens.

 Taxonomy

 The binomial name of Chinese astilbe is Astilbe chinensis.
 The genus name, Astilbe, from the Greek words for "without" and "brightness", refers to the dullness of leaves of some species, while the specific epithet refers to the plant's Chinese origin.

 Chinese astilbe was originally described as Hoteia chinensis by C. J. Maximowiez in 1859.
 In 1875, Adrien René Franchet and Ludovic Savatier transferred it to the genus Astilbe.
 Whether A. chinensis and A. rubra were distinct species or synonyms was a controversial issue for botanists throughout the 20th century, with current consensus favoring the latter interpretation.
 The plant once known as Astilbe davidii (Franch.) is today regarded as a variety of A. chinensis.
 Other varieties include A. chinensis var. divaricata (Nakai) and A. chinensis var. pumila (auct.).